course-dprep/IMDb-genres-ratings-investigation/README.md

 # The influence of the genre on the average rating of a movie

 ## Motivation of research question
+Why this research question?
+We are interested if there are movie genres that get higher ratings then other movie genres.
+This can be interesting for film makers so they know which genre will gets the highest ratings, which can have influence in how big of a success the movie will be financially.
+Why this research method?
+We are going to choose for an one-way ANOVA because we only have two variables and the independent variable is a non-numeric variable, so an ANOVA is possible.
+Because the independent variable has more than two levels a t-test is not an option.

 ## Method and results
 https://tilburgsciencehub.com/building-blocks/store-and-document-your-data/document-data/readme-best-practices/